-St Michael’s has a strong, vibrant and friendly SATB mixed, robed choir, which sings for Sunday services (Sung Mass and monthly Choral Evensong).
+St Michael’s has a strong, vibrant and friendly SATB mixed, robed choir, which sings for Sunday services (weekly Sung Mass and monthly Choral Evensong).
 Some members sing Vespers twice a week and there are usually one or two Feast Days sung each month.
 We are also available for weddings, concerts and recitals.
 There is no audition and new members are always welcome, though a good ear and some sight-reading are useful.

 The choir’s repertoire is wide-ranging; from Plainchant, Renaissance Polyphony, Baroque and Romantic styles, to exciting contemporary settings.